East London: Administration

-Railway expansion
+Railway led expansion

 The majority of the rail network in East London was built within fifty years from 1839.
 The first through the area was the Eastern Counties Railway from Mile End to Romford, extended to Shoreditch in 1840.
 The London and Blackwall Railway built a line from Minories to Blackwall the same year and the Northern and Eastern Railway connected Lea Bridge and Tottenham with the Eastern Counties at Stratford.
 The Eastern Counties and Thames Junction Railway started passenger service on their line from Stratford to Canning Town, Custom House and North Woolwich in 1847.
 This made Stratford a significant railway junction and location of railway works.
 The East & West India Docks & Birmingham Junction Railway connected Kingsland with Bow and Poplar in 1850 and was renamed North London Railway in 1853.

 In 1854 the London, Tilbury and Southend Railway connected Forest Gate on the Eastern Counties with Barking and Rainham.
 The East London Railway was opened in 1869.
 The Great Eastern Railway connected Lea Bridge with Walthamstow in 1870, and in 1872 built a connection from the Eastern Counties line at Bethnal Green to Hackney Downs.
 This was connected to the Walthamstow line in 1873 and extended to Chingford.
 The London and Blackwall built an extension to Millwall and North Greenwich on the Isle of Dogs in 1872 and the Eastern Counties and Thames Junction Railway was extended to Beckton in 1873, and Gallions in 1880.
 The London, Tilbury and Southend Railway connected Barking with Dagenham, Hornchurch and Upminster in 1885, and Romford with Upminster in 1893.
 The final piece of original railway works was the construction of the Great Eastern loop line to connect Woodford with Ilford via Fairlop in 1903.

+Later expansion

 Areas further east developed in the Victorian and Edwardian eras after the expansion of the railways in the 19th century.
 Development of suburban houses for private sale was later matched by the provision of large-scale social housing at Becontree in the 1920s and Harold Hill after the Second World War.
 However, the urban footprint was constrained in 1878 by the protection of Epping Forest and later the implementation of the Metropolitan Green Belt.
 The density of development increased during the interwar period, and new industries developed, such as Ford at Dagenham.